emilianmanoleuni/Advanced-Deploy-in-ComNetsEmu-of-Open5gs-and-Ueransim/README.md

 # Advanced-Deploy-in-ComNetsEmu-of-Open5gs-and-Ueransim-or-srsRAN-5Gs
 The project consist of deploying a 5G network using Open5gs and Ueransim/srsRAN-5Gs inside ComNetsEmu, where each component is a docker.

+> [!WARNING]
+> Ueransim will not work in this configuration because it's not up to date as the Open5Gs configuration.
+The UE will try to connect but it will be rejected because invalid configuration.

+> More explanation at Ueransim Problem
 ## Tools
 * Open5gs v2.7.1 Docker by Gradiant
 * Open5gs-WebUI v2.7.1 Docker by Gradiant